 Lex Butler, a former All-American at the University of Colorado and a former assistant coach with the Buffs and at the U.S. Naval Academy, was named the first head coach in Penmen women's track and field history on September 16, 2014.
+His responsibilities also now include oversight of the Men’s and Women’s Cross Country programs at SNHU.

 “Lex stood out from a strong field of candidates for the position,” said SNHU Director of Athletics and Recreation Anthony Fallacaro upon Butler's hiring.
 “He will bring instant credibility to our program with his experience as a coach at Colorado and at the Naval Academy, as well as his experience competing at a high level as a student-athlete.
 With his experience and contacts, Lex will be able to recruit not just in the Northeast, but nationally, as we seek to build a track program on par with many of our other programs that have enjoyed success at the regional and national levels.”